Amchoor: Complete Guide to Uses, Health Benefits & Storage

 Can I make amchoor at home?

 Absolutely!
-Slice unripe mangoes, dry them in the sun until brittle, then grind into a fine powder.
+Slice firm, green mangoes (no yellow spots), dry them in the sun until brittle, then grind into powder.
 Store in a sealed jar.
+Ensure complete dryness before grinding for best results.

 Maya Gonzalez